iarsystems/visual-state-demo/README.md

 In this repository you will find a ready-to-use project example.
 Demonstration applications written in the supported languages will take advantage of the same design, relying on the code generation capabilities of IAR Visual State.

+>[!NOTE]
->__Note__ This simple example was chosen to make it easy to explore the solution's capabilities.
+>This simple example was chosen to make it easy to explore the solution's capabilities.
 Visit the IAR Visual State **Information Center**, available from its **Help** menu, for slightly more complex examples.

 ## Pre-requisites